vmk/docker-jupyter/README.md

 # docker-jupyter
-Modified Jupyter environment in a container.
+Modified Jupyter environments for use with Docker.